Yarn Types : What Type of Yarn Suits Your Needs

 Yarn Gauge Specification

-The yarn gauge specification can be found in the middle or bottom edge of most balls for you to easily reference when knitting, crocheting, or any other needle art project.
+Yarn gauge is defined as the number of stitches per inch.
+You can find this specification in the middle or bottom edge of most balls for easy reference when knitting, crocheting, or doing other needle art projects.

 Application